squid-cache/squid-cache.github.io/RoadMap/Squid2.rst

 Like the proposed Squid-2.8; these changes should be feasible within a ~3 month timeframe.
 Again, these changes both build on Squid-2.8 and provide the ability to improve functionality in the following release.

 Finally, this release should begin looking at taking advantage of multiple processors.
-Specifically - threading Squid as a whole is probably a bad goal; beginning to support concurrency in each seperate module is more realistic.
+Specifically - threading Squid as a whole is probably a bad goal; beginning to support concurrency in each separate module is more realistic.
 (Note: Its entirely possible the best places to support concurrency with minimal changes to Squid proper is to support inline content modification, URL rewriting and ACL lookups in threads; these will most likely be the most CPU-heavy operations and would benefit the most from parallelism.)

 ----
 CategoryFeature